 7. Ask for the extras

 The accessories provided with your campervan rental should keep you fairly comfortable.
 If the weather forecast is looking chilly, ask for an extra duvet.
 This has saved many a night’s sleep for us when we didn’t quite need the sleeping bag.
-The space heater (included free with an extension cord) could also come in handy if you have access to a full hookup site with electricity (it’s an electric heater that needs to be plugged in to function, so this is the only option).
+The space heater (included with an extension cord in Escape’s Electric Kit) could also come in handy if you have access to a full hookup site with electricity (it’s an electric heater that needs to be plugged in to function, so this is the only option).
 A bonus is that the cost of full hookup sites in the cold weather (aka offseason) will likely be much cheaper, so it may be worth the splurge for a night of comfort.
 We randomly ended up at a full hookup site in the van on our last trip and the temperatures dipped into the teens overnight.
 The heater kept us comfortable all night.